New Website 2020: Inspiration

 In design, yūgen can be achieved by limiting information enough to arouse curiosity and leave something to the imagination.
-I use photos cut off by the fold of the screen inviting to scroll.
-Content appearing after you scrolled it into the viewport.
+I use photos cut off by the fold of the screen, inviting visitors to scroll.
+Content appears after you scrolled it into the viewport.
 Page transitions and scroll animations add further to this concept.

 The concept of unworldliness means something that transcends the conventional.
 Something happening, that gives you the feeling of surprise and excitement.
 The moment you realize that you can have freedom from conventions.

-Examples could be a car breaking down, trains don’t drive, you get sick, you see something unexpected.
-Something that interrupts the everyday life.
+Examples could be a car breaking down, trains don’t drive, you are getting sick, or you are seeing something unexpected.
+Something that interrupts everyday life.

-In design this could be anything unusual, things the viewer wouldn’t expect.
-Something funny on a serious website or something not correctly placed.
+In design, this could be anything unusual, things the viewer wouldn’t expect.
+Something funny on a serious website or items not correctly placed.
 Ideas you wouldn’t expect in a given context.

-I hid multiple easter eggs around the website for the unworldliness and unconventional and added one idea I never saw on the internet before.
-I’ll reveal one of them: You can click on any date and switch between English, German and Japanese format.
+I hid multiple Easter eggs around the website for the unworldliness and unconventional and added one idea I had never seen on the internet before.
+I’ll reveal one of them: You can click on any date and switch between English, German and Japanese formats.
 Your selection is remembered.
 But there are more hidden secrets around the site.
 Happy searching!

 The last concept of shibui is tranquility.
 The feeling of stillness, quietness, and solitude you can have while sitting in a Japanese garden.
 Time for reflection or active rest.

 If you’re able to make the viewer stop or reflect—slow down—on a piece of design or art, you achieved this concept.

-The last concept I cannot guarantee but I hope the depth of the website and it’s many hidden gems slow down and invite to relaxed exploration.
+The last concept I cannot guarantee, but I hope the depth of the website and its many hidden gems slow down and invite relaxed exploration.

 This is the first of three parts in a series of essays about the process of creating my new website.